 The aim of internal communication should be to make employees feel that they know and understand the inner workings of your organisation, can easily communicate with the greater team and that they are a true insider.
-This is achieved through communicating company performance, providing collaboration tools, translating strategies, and facilitating two-way conversation.
+This is achieved through sharing company performance, providing collaboration tools, translating strategies, and facilitating a two-way conversation.

 How internal communications impacts employee engagement

 The impact of internal communications on employee engagement are far-reaching.
 According to a recent study, 60% of companies don’t have a long-term internal communications strategy in place, with just 12% of those taking the time to measure its success.
 The study also found that only 17% of employees believe that their line managers are effective communicators, with 51% reporting their line manager’s poor communication skills as a barrier to success.
 This type of poor communication combines to create a workforce who feel uninformed and detached from their employer.

 The good news is that management appears to have stepped up to the plate during the pandemic.
 According to Gallup, employees report that they are getting more feedback from their managers, with 45% saying they get feedback either daily or a few times a week.
 This is up from 26% in 2019.
 It’s clear that management feedback should be at the heart of every post-Covid employee engagement model.

 To achieve excellent internal communications, managers should strive to foster open, two-way interaction between employees and leadership teams, share important information and show employees that they are valued.
 Internal communications should be clear, concise and transparent, and employees should feel willing and able to approach management with any problems, questions or ideas that they might have.
 The employee voice is an essential element to any strategy.

 This type of openly communicative environment works to create a culture of collaboration and inclusivity that shows employees how much they mean to a company and that their voices are valued.
 Nourishing a culture that focuses on transparent communication will serve to support your employee engagement initiatives.